-Hidden Door is launching a new initiative to support recent visual art graduates who have been denied the crucial opportunity of a physical degree show due to the Covid-19 pandemic.
+Hidden Door has launched a new initiative to support recent visual art graduates who have been denied the crucial opportunity of a physical degree show due to the Covid-19 pandemic.

-The Graduate Support Network aims to support emerging artists across Scotland who graduated in 2020 or 2021.
+The Graduate Support Network supports emerging artists across Scotland who graduated in 2020 or 2021.
 The network will provide paid opportunities to exhibit work both online and at future Hidden Door Festivals, plus the chance to take part in a range of collaborative projects and residencies, social events and networking opportunities.

 Whilst Hidden Door is best known for its annual festival, the charitable arts organisation is also committed to supporting emerging creative talent all year round, providing a platform for showcasing work and supporting collaborative projects.